-The Aboriginal Education Council and Aboriginal Initiatives (as part of the Office of the Vice-President, Equity and Community Inclusion) has been given the responsibility to guide, develop and give leadership of Aboriginal education at TMU.
+The Indigenous Education Council and Indigenous Initiatives (part of the Office of the Vice-President, Equity and Community Inclusion) are responsible for guiding, developing and leading Indigenous education at Toronto Metropolitan University (TMU).
 The Council's work includes a focus on implementation of the Postsecondary Education Fund for Aboriginal Learners (PEFAL) through the Ontario Ministry of Colleges and Universities.

 Curriculum Development Fund